kataatak05/android_vendor_condor_gnsz6753_66_n/README.md

 # Condor Allure A8 - LineageOS 14.1 / AOSP 7.1.1
 ==============

-This branch is device for building of the LineageOS 14.1 and Android Nougat 7.1.1 AOSP ROMs.
+This branch is device for building of the LineageOS 16.0 ROM.
 For more information about building the ROM, read our [build manual](manual).

 ---